-9th Street Corridor Study - West Fargo, ND
+West Fargo 9th Street Corridor Study

 From 12th Avenue NE to Main Avenue, the corridor is a rural two-lane roadway and is mostly industrial and agricultural, with an at-grade crossing of the BNSF Railroad (two mainlines) between Main Avenue and 7th Avenue NE.
 The City of West Fargo has designated the section between Main Avenue and the city’s northern boundary as part of its truck route network.

 The objective of the West Fargo 9th Street Corridor Study is to identify a recommended set of potential short- and long-term solutions for current and anticipated travel demand that are best suitable to adjacent land uses along the corridor.

-The recommendations should provide reasonable detail including but not limited to: number and width of lanes, vertical and horizontal alignments to determine right-of-way widths, intersection configurations including turn lanes and traffic control, potential railroad crossing improvements, utility relocations, and future bicycle, pedestrian and transit facilities.
+The recommendations to the West Fargo City Commission and community may include: number and width of lanes, vertical and horizontal alignments to determine right-of-way widths, intersection configurations including turn lanes and traffic control, potential railroad crossing improvements, utility relocations, and future bicycle, pedestrian, and transit facilities.